Cybug-404/Task_2/README.md

 **Dear account holder,**

-There has been a recent login to your bank account from a new device:
+There has been a recent login to your bank account from a new dvice:

 - **IP address:** `192.168.0.1`
 - **Location:** Miami, Florida